livetocode/mini-lisp/README.md

 At the same time, building an interpreter is also a good exercice to sharpen my programming skills.

+Finally, I plan to try generating a Web assembly from Rust and try the interpreter in a browser.

 # Projects

 ## NodeJS with Typescript